10 Jan 2023, 16:00

 a) Oil

-The situation changed significantly in 2022.
-Official data show that from January to September, 28.6 percent of crude oil came from Russia, which during that period was still the largest supplier by far (followed by the U.S. with 13.1%).
+Official data show that for the full year 2022, 25.4 percent of crude oil came from Russia, which during that period was still the largest supplier by far (followed by the U.S. with 13.7%).
 However, due to an EU embargo and Germany’s pledge to end crude oil imports from Russia, supplies ceased completely at the turn of 2022/2023.
-From 5 February 2023, the EU will also ban the import from Russia of refined petroleum products, such as diesel fuel.
+From 5 February 2023, the EU also banned the import from Russia of refined petroleum products, such as diesel fuel.

-What impact will the Energiewende have on oil imports?
+What impact will the energy transition have on oil imports?

-Transport accounts for most of Germany’s oil consumption, so the transition to renewables, which has largely been focused on electricity, has had little impact so far.
-Still, the energy transition has reduced the already minor role of oil in power generation (0.8% share in 2022 gross power production), because cheap renewable energy has crowded out oil-based generation.
+Transport accounts for most of Germany’s oil consumption, which has more or less steadily declined since the late 1990s.
+The transition to renewables, which has largely been focused on the electricity sector, has had little impact so far.
+Still, the energy transition has reduced the already minor role of oil in power generation (1% share in 2023 gross power production), because cheap renewable energy has crowded out oil-based generation.

 b) Gas

-Gas covered a little less than a quarter of Germany’s primary energy use in 2022, making it the country’s second most important energy source.
-Germany is among the world’s biggest natural gas importers -- around 95 percent of its gas consumption is met by imports, according to the BGR.
-In 2021, the country produced 5.7 billion cubic metres (bcm) of natural gas, but according to geologists, the fields are nearing depletion.
+Gas covered a little less than a quarter of Germany’s primary energy use in 2023, making it the country’s second most important energy source.
+Germany is among the world’s biggest natural gas importers – around 95 percent of its gas consumption is met by imports, according to the BGR.
+In 2022, the country produced 4.8 bcm of natural gas, but according to geologists, the fields are nearing depletion.
 Domestic natural gas production has been falling since 2004 and will likely cease altogether in the course of the 2020s.

 While Russia’s war against Ukraine has reignited the debate about the possibility of unconventional fracking in Germany, legal restrictions, opposition by the population and the current government, and the goal of climate neutrality by 2045 make its use very unlikely.

-Energy industry association BDEW said early estimates showed that in 2022 about 20 percent of gas used in Germany came from Russia.
-The organisation said that in some cases it is difficult to attribute the origin of the gas that crosses the borders into Germany.
+Energy industry association BDEW data show that over the course of 2023 Norway was the main supplier of natural gas to Germany with a monthly share of around 35 percent, followed by the Netherlands with about 30 percent.
+Germany is also supplied via LNG terminals in neighbouring countries, where the fuel is regasified and fed into the natural gas pipeline infrastructure.
+BDEW said that in some cases it is difficult to attribute the origin of the gas that crosses the borders into Germany.
 For example, pipelines from Austria or Switzerland can contain Russian natural gas (via Ukraine) as well as Algerian natural gas or LNG from Italian LNG terminals.
-"Therefore, plausible estimates and assumptions must be used to calculate the origin mix," said BDEW.
+"Therefore, plausible estimates and assumptions must be used to calculate the origin mix," BDEW said.

 Source: BDEW (CLEW translation)

-Gas used to be imported to Germany exclusively via pipelines, but the war prompted chancellor Olaf Scholz to decide to set up a domestic import infrastructure for liquefied natural gas (LNG).
+Gas used to be imported to Germany exclusively via pipelines, but the war prompted chancellor Olaf Scholz to decide to set up a domestic import infrastructure for LNG.
 The first floating terminal was built in record time and went online at the end of 2022.
-Germany can also be supplied via terminals in neighbouring countries, where the LNG is regasified and fed into the natural gas pipeline infrastructure.
+There are now three facilities in operation, with three more under construction.
+In 2023, about five percent of total monthly imports arrived at German LNG terminals.

-What impact will the Energiewende have on gas imports?
+What impact will the energy transition have on gas imports?

 Power-to-gas as a way of converting electrical energy into methane or hydrogen for direct use or the long-term storage of renewable power have only been tested in pilot projects and have yet to be used on a larger scale.
 The federal government strongly bets on green hydrogen in its quest for climate neutrality, and says much of it will have to be imported.
 In a 2018 analysis, think tanks Agora Energiewende and Agora Verkehrswende also said that Germany would need the well-directed use of power-based synthetic fuels, including gas, in connection with a phase-out of conventional oil and natural gas to reach its long-term climate targets.
 The think tanks agree that large amounts must be imported.